James-Byrne/byrnecodes/_posts/2019-06-05-types-in-ember.md

 This is a problem in an eco-system that expects things to follow server and not make breaking changes on minor releases.
 But it surfaces a bigger problem.
 Besides Ember itself (though this applies to all frameworks), Typescript has the potential to require the largest refactors of your codebase.

-Any fundamental (although unlikely) changes to Typescript will have a knock on effect to your codebase and potentially a large swath of it.
+Although unlikely, any fundamental changes to Typescript will have a knock on effect to your codebase and potentially a large swath of it.
 This makes the lack of semver even more concerning and is something that must be considered carefully before diving straight in.

 ### Conventions & Expertise
 Another consideration which I think is often glossed over is conventions and the expertise of your team.
 Sure Typescript is a super set of javascript but that doesn’t mean your team is positioned to take advantage of that.
-For instance a quick question that arises from our previous example.
+For instance, a question that arises from our previous example.

 > Should the types we declared above exist within a global types file?